hestiacp/hestiacp/docs/docs/server-administration/configuration.md

 - For Apache2: [Apache Docs](http://httpd.apache.org/docs/2.4/)
 - For PHP-FPM: [PHP Docs](https://www.php.net/manual/en/install.fpm.configuration.php)

-You could also try [our Forum](https://forum.hestiacp.com)
+You could also try [our Forum](https://forum.DevITcp.com)

-## Can I use HestiaCP behind Cloudflare CDN?
+## Can I use DevITCP behind Cloudflare CDN?

 By default the [Cloudflare Proxy](https://developers.cloudflare.com/fundamentals/get-started/reference/network-ports/) supports only a limited number of ports.
-This means that Cloudflare will not forward port 8083, which is the default port for Hestia.
-To change the Hestia port to one that Cloudflare will forward, run this command:
+This means that Cloudflare will not forward port 8083, which is the default port for DevIT.
+To change the DevIT port to one that Cloudflare will forward, run this command:

 ```bash
 v-change-sys-port 2083